-First aid can be used to end the Bleeding consequence or to treat wounds shortly after they occur.
+First aid can be used to patch up wounds shortly after they occur or to stop bleeding.
 First aid must take place within an hour of receiving a wound, and a character may only benefit from first aid once per set of wounds received.

-To apply first aid the healer should make a Dex/medic-10 flip.
-Apply the usual penalties if she does not have appropriate tools.
-On a success she may either heal the patient for Mag light wounds, or she may reduce a single wound a severity.
+To apply first aid, the healer should make a Dex/medic-10 flip.
+Apply the usual penalty if she does not have appropriate tools.
+On a success, she may either heal the patient for Mag light wounds or she may reduce a single wound a severity.
 Either way, she may also remove the patient's Bleeding consequence.

-First aid typically takes 10 minutes to heal wounds or a single combat action if only ending the Bleeding consequence (see First Aid in Combat, page 31).
+First aid typically takes 10 minutes to heal wounds or a round if only stopping the bleeding (see "First Aid in Combat" on page 32).
 Advanced equipment may reduce the time required.
-Applying first aid to oneself is more difficult and doubles the required time (increasing the required AP if in combat).
+Applying first aid to oneself is more difficult and doubles the required time (increasing the required action points (AP) if in combat).